Azure/terraform-azurerm-naming/README.md

 ## Modifying resources

-The resources are automatically generated usign `go` to change the generation please change the file on the `templates` folder.
-To add a new resource, correct one implemented or implement one of the missing ones add the resource definition to the `resourceDefinition.jsonc` file it will be automatically generated.
+The resources are automatically generated using `go` to change the generation please change the file on the `templates` folder.
+To add a new resource, include their definition at `resourceDefinition.jsonc` file it will be automatically generated.

 # Current implementation

-You can find a list bellow of all the resources that are current implemented.
+You can find a list bellow of all the resources that are currently implemented.
 To get a list of the ones that are missing implementation you can check at [Missing resources](docs/missing_ressources.md) the resources that have no documentation about their limitation on naming currently on Microsoft docs are on the [Not defined](docs/not_defined.md) list.